-The course will be taught using a blend of lectures, a sample database implementation by using MS Access and an ERP Tutorial organized by guest speakers.
-The full PowerPoint slides prepared for each topic will be available to the students at the OPIM 302 SUCourse site after each topic is completely covered in the class.
-These slides form a basis for presentation of the materials in that session.
+The course will be taught using a blend of lectures, a sample database implementation by using MS Access, and an ERP Tutorial organized by guest speakers.
+The PowerPoint slides prepared for each topic will be available to the students at the OPIM 302 SUCourse+ after each topic is completely covered in the class.
+These slides form a basis for the presentation of the materials in that session.

-Lectures are made interactive by in-class exercises that the students carryout individually.
+Lectures will be interactive by in-class exercises that the students carryout individually.
 These assignments can be short quantitative problems or conceptual questions which enhance the learning process by active participation.
-In order to gain hands-on experience with the associated topics, there will be ERP tutorial organized by a professional firm.
-You will have opportunity to use their ERP application via remote access, this is basically simulations of real-world situations and put the students in a managerial decision making position.
+To gain hands-on experience with the associated topics, there will be an ERP tutorial organized by a professional firm.
+You will have the opportunity to use their ERP application via remote access.
+This is basically simulations of real-world situations and puts the students in a managerial decision-making position.